 Linear Regression Analysis Between Satellite-Derived Temperature and NDVI

 NDVI is another key element in deriving soil moisture through remote sensing.
-The greater the vegetation cover, the higher the moisture content in the soil's surface layer.
+Higher thevegetation cover, the higher the moisture content in the soil's surface layer.
 Dense vegetation cover decreases the temperature of its surroundings.
 As shown in the triangle model, it is clear that LST and NDVI have a negative relationship (Gillies et al., 1997).
 In the scatter plot, there is a negative relationship with R² of 0.7312.
 The range of NDVI varies from 0.2 to 0.45, while LST ranges from 30 to 37°C in the scatter plot.
 Most of the ground points are located in agricultural-dominated areas (Figure 3B).

 Linear Regression Analysis Between Satellite-Derived Temperature and TVDI